Education and qualifications:

 Please describe your role or position within your workplace.

-I have been with Arup for eight years and am based in our Glasgow office.
-I work as part of a team of over 20 fire engineers in Scotland and North-East England, and over 100 fire engineers UK-wide.
+I have been with Arup for over nine years and am based in our Glasgow office.
+I work as part of a team of almost 30 fire engineers in Scotland and North-East England, and over 100 fire engineers UK-wide.
 We have a varied workload that ranges from developing fire strategy designs for new buildings, fire risk assessments for complex buildings, fire safety inspections of existing and heritage buildings, acting as expert witnesses for construction disputes and much more.

 As Arup is a multi-disciplinary firm, I also work regularly with colleagues in other disciplines such as façade engineering, mechanical and electrical, structures and rail infrastructure.